love. week four.

 There are other things that I learned that day: the pleasures of feeling water against my skin, the orgasmic beauty of gentle piano, the special treasure that is contained in friendship.

 But for the time being, and for the sake of this project, I’ll simply restate that, on that day, I had the opportunity to discover a version of love which was nothing like I’d expected, and yet exceeded my wildest expectations.
 It is a version of love that I can still recall, sometimes even invoke, and can continue to strive towards.

 Which brings me to my next drug experience.
 This took place this past weekend, so it’s a bit fresher in my mind.

 I had gone up to my friend Efraim’s place in Ithaca, NY for the weekend.
 (Sidenote: Ithaca is absolutely gorgeous.)
 I had just about passed out in bed on Friday night when he came into the room, woke me up, and informed me that we’d be doing ketamine now.
 I’d never tried ketamine before, but I guess there’s a first time for everything.
 I’ve made a habit of never saying no (Just Say Yes) unless absolutely necessary, so I went along with it.

 I asked Efraim what it feels like and he said he couldn’t explain, so I was going in blind.
-All I knew is that it’s a psychedelic, so I was instantly terrified, but I knew Efraim would take care of me.
-He lit up his essential oil diffuser, dimmed the lights, turned on a gentle electronic track, and we each took a bump.
+All I knew was that it’s a psychedelic, so I was instantly terrified, but I knew Efraim would take care of me.
+He lit up his essential oil thingy, dimmed the lights, turned on a gentle electronic track, and we each took a bump.